UFC Fight Night: Ngannou vs. Velasquez: Predictions & Analysis

 A few statistical edges stand out.
 Sterling throws significantly more leather — a 1.3 sig. strike per minute gap.
 Sterling is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Sterling has tighter striking defense, making opponents miss more often.

 The Pick: Aljamain Sterling over Jimmie Rivera.
-This is essentially a pick'em.
-The model nudges toward Sterling at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Sterling at 44% implied while our model sees 54% — a 9-point disagreement that could signal value.
+We're leaning Sterling here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Sterling at 44% implied while our model sees 66% — a 21-point disagreement that could signal value.

 Manny Bermudez vs Benito Lopez